 Know the timeline.
 Priority mail packages typically take about 10 to 14 days to reach their country of destination.
 But depending on where your service member is, more time may pass before the package is in his or her hands.
 When choosing what to send, keep in mind possible delays as well as any climate extremes the package may be subjected to.

 Check on size and weight restrictions for packages.
 Packages cannot be larger than 108 inches in total circumference (total width all the way around plus total length all the way around), but your service member's unit may have its own restrictions on the weight and size of packages.
 These restrictions may change as the unit changes location.
 It's best to limit your care packages to the size of a shoebox.
 You can pick up free Priority Mail boxes at your post office.
 Use the #4 or #7 size box.

-Enclose a card listing the contents of the package.
-Include the recipient's name and your name on the card.
+Include a list of contents.
+Enclose a card with the recipient's name and your name on the card.
 That way, if the package breaks open and the contents scatter during shipping, mail handlers will know what to repack.

 Write out the complete address.
 The address should include your service member's full name (with or without rank or rating), unit and APO/FPO (Air/Army Post Office or Fleet Post Office) address.
 Be sure you have the unit name, including the battalion, ship, squadron, platoon, etc., with the nine-digit ZIP code, if one is assigned.

 Number your packages and letters.
 Some may take longer to arrive.
 Numbering them will alert your service member to letters and packages that are still on their way.

 Keep the weather in mind.
 Don’t send perishables to warm climates during spring or summer.
 Avoid sending anything that may spoil to a desert environment such as Iraq during warm months.
 The climate heats up rapidly between winter and spring and the temperature inside mail storage facilities may rise to over 120 degrees.